Korean Name Meaning: Understanding the Significance Behind Korean Names

 In Korean culture, the family name is typically placed first, followed by the given name.
 Family names are passed down from generation to generation and are an important part of Korean identity.
 Some common Korean family names include Kim, Lee, Park, and Choi.

-See also Holly Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Travis Name Meaning: Discover the Origin and Significance of the Name Travis

 Naming Conventions